 I also have the right to attempt to have a biological child, if that’s what I want.
-Yes, I want a child that looks like either me or my husband.
-Yes, I want a child that has some of our traits.
+Yes, that is what I want.
 Most everyone else wants this, too.
 Why do I get singled out and talked down to because I want this?

 For the “Why don’t you adopt?” part

 Some of us just do not want to adopt for a myriad of reasons.
 We just don’t have the heart for it or don’t feel it would be right for us.
 End of story.
 It’s not a good situation for anyone involved if adoption is forced upon someone.
 What birth mother would would want to choose adoptive parents that were unsure or uncomfortable with the idea of adopting?

 Some of us want to adopt, but can’t afford it.
 Adoption is expensive.
 Like buying a Mercedes expensive.
 It can be much more expensive than infertility treatments.
 Adoption costs anywhere from $20,000 – $60,000 and up.
 A basic insemination procedure costs $300.
 A round of IVF costs around $10,000.
 None of this is cheap, least of all adoption.